What are PHP Directives and how can I use them?

-The configuration of PHP is dependent on the values being used for the various settings that can be made for the configuration of an environment.
-These settings are called directives.
-They can be used to tweak the default configuration provided by Servebolt.
+PHP’s configuration depends on the values used for the various site settings, which are called directives.
+These settings can be used to tweak the default configuration provided by Servebolt.

 The default PHP configuration on our Bolts is highly geared towards performance.
 We therefore highly recommend not to change this configuration.
 In some specific cases it might be desirable to do so, but try to keep changes to a minimum.